-1)What is NDR in eCommerce and How Does It Work?
+1)What is NDR (Non-Delivery Report) in eCommerce, and How Does It Work?

 2)Top 10 Most Common Reasons for NDR (Non-Delivery Report) in eCommerce

 One of the first steps you need to take when it comes to handling NDRs is determining the potential causes.
 Customer behavior can be predicted by tracking NDRs based on their various causes.
 You would essentially be looking at the possible reasons why an order would not be delivered.
 While there are occasions where acts of the courier partner or delivery agent may be the cause, more often than not it is the behaviour of customers that leads to a delivery failure.